 - you’ve left the station and are out of range

 - you may be trying to access blocked content

 - there’s a network fault in that location – try moving to another spot

-How can I disconnect my device from the WiFi service?
+How do I disconnect from WiFi on the London Underground?

 Just turn off WiFi under Settings on your device.